ibm-cloud-docs/power-iaas/creating-power-virtual-server.md

     When you select **Boot image**, the {{site.data.keyword.powerSys_notm}} user interface allows you to select the boot images from a set of available stock images or from a custom image in your image catalog.
 Custom images are images that you can import from IBM Cloud Object Storage or create from a virtual server instance (VM) capture.
 When you select a stock image, you must also select the storage tier and the storage pool.
 When you select a custom image, the new VMs are deployed into the same storage tier and pool where the image resides.
 You must select a storage type for stock images.
 Currently, you cannot mix **Tier 1** and **Tier 3** storage types.
 For more information, see [Storage tiers](/docs/power-iaas?topic=power-iaas-on-cloud-architecture#storage-tiers).

-    [{{site.data.keyword.on-prem}}]{: tag-red} if you select a custom image from a local catalog, the VMs are deployed on a single storage tier.
+    [{{site.data.keyword.on-prem}}]{: tag-red} If you select a custom image from a local catalog, the VMs are deployed on a single storage tier.
     {: note}

     If you select AIX as the boot image, the {{site.data.keyword.powerSys_notm}} user interface provides you with an option to configure the VM instance for epic workload.
 For more information on epic, see [configuring a VM for EPIC workloads](/docs/power-iaas?topic=power-iaas-creating-power-virtual-server#configuring-a-vm-for-epic-workloads).